Macdonald Carey: Published work

 Carey wrote several books of poetry, and a 1991 autobiography, The Days of My Life.
 For his contribution to television, Carey has a star on the Hollywood Walk of Fame, at 6536 Hollywood Boulevard.

-Personal life and death
+Personal life

 Carey was married to Elizabeth Heckscher from 1941 until their divorce in 1969.
 They had six children: Lynn, Lisa, Stevens, Theresa, Edward Macdonald Jr., and Paul.
 Later, he dated Lois Kraines.
 The couple remained together from 1973 until Carey's death.
 His grandchildren include Ellie Diamond and Vytas and Aras Baskauskas.
 He has a godson, Maurice Heckscher.

 Carey was a Roman Catholic, and a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.

 In September 1991, Carey had a cancerous tumor surgically removed from his lung.

-Death

-He died on March 21, 1994, 6 days after his 81st birthday.
-Carey is buried at Holy Cross Cemetery in Culver City, California.
+Carey died on March 21, 1994, six days after his 81st birthday.
+He is buried at Holy Cross Cemetery in Culver City, California.